 Thanks for reading!

-I hope you enjoyed my guide?
-I’d love to hear your feedback on this article and also to learn how your interview or assessment centre goes, so please do get in touch and let me know.
+We hope you enjoyed our guide?
+We’d love to hear your feedback on this article and also to learn how your interview or assessment centre goes, so please do get in touch and let us know.
 Thanks and good luck!